 He is a graduate of Imperial College London and James Cook University in North Queensland and holds a Bachelor of Science Degree with Honours in Mining and Geology and a Master of Engineering Science.
-Richard is also a director of Leyshon Resources, a small ASX listed company.
+Richard is also a director of Leyshon Resources.